projectcontour/helm-charts/charts/contour-gateway-provisioner/README.md

 Deploys the Contour Gateway API provisioner controller using the upstream example manifest for dynamically provisioned Gateways.

+> **Note:** The Gateway API and Contour CRDs must be installed in the cluster before running the provisioner.
+It watches those resources (GatewayClass, Gateway, ContourDeployment, etc.) and will fail without the CRDs present.

 ## Installing the Chart

 ```console